TejasDeshmukh17/project2/README.md

 # New Project
-This folder is created from local host
+This folder is created from local system